CFields651/osp_lbaasv2_heart_demo/README.md

 --my_tenant_lbaasv2_scaleup.yaml: Provisions a loadbalancer, Listener, Pool, Members and Healthmonitor

-my_tenant_lbaas_registry.yaml
-    Resource registry to define custom resource types
+my_tenant_lbaas_registry.yaml:Resource registry to define custom resource types

-my_tenant_params.yaml
-    Put the values for your parameters here
+my_tenant_params.yaml: Put the values for your parameters here

-my_tenant_lbaasv2_stdalone.yaml
-  This heat template creates a loadbalancer/listener/pool/members/healthmonitor from already existing tenant resoruces.
+my_tenant_lbaasv2_stdalone.yaml: This heat template creates a loadbalancer/listener/pool/members/healthmonitor from already existing tenant resoruces.
 It is intended to be a simpler example than my_tenant_lbaas_scaleup.yaml